panvagenas/core/README.md

 	);

 // Or create a shorter reference variable if you like.
-// But, please do NOT override $GLOBALS['rocketship'].
+// BUT, please do NOT override $GLOBALS['rocketship'].

 // This is OK :-)
 $rs = rocketship();